 Most project management professionals actively nurture their careers—learning new skills, increasing their base of knowledge, expanding their areas of expertise, and tackling projects that challenge them.
 Employers that take career development seriously tend to create and attract top-level, high-achieving PMP®s.
 Unfortunately, there are still project offices out there that underestimate the importance of supporting their employees’ career growth ambitions.
-If any of these warning flags sound familiar, it might be time your PMO revisited its career development program.
+If any of these warning flags sound familiar, it might be time your Project Team revisited its career development program.

 2 – None of your junior-level team members are involved in a mentoring program.
 Receiving guidance from more experienced PMP®s, even when done informally, is one of the fundamental components of career development.
 Project management training is crucial but it doesn’t replace the support of a seasoned mentor.
 Without a mentor to share real-world knowledge and provide advice, your newer professionals will encounter more challenges in trying to move their careers forward.